corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/operations/deployment/corda-configuration-fields.md

 Otherwise, a currently active flow must be finished or suspended before the suspended flow can be woken up to handle the event.
 This can have serious performance implications if the flow thread pool is too small, as a flow cannot be suspended while in a database transaction, or without checkpointing its state first.

-Corda: Enterprise Edition  allows the node operators to configure the number of threads the state machine manager can use to execute flows in parallel, allowing more than one flow to be active and/or use resources at the same time.
+Corda Enterprise allows the node operators to configure the number of threads the state machine manager can use to execute flows in parallel, allowing more than one flow to be active and/or use resources at the same time.

 The ideal value for this parameter depends on a number of factors.
 These include the hardware the node is running on, the performance profile of the flows, and the database instance backing the node as datastore.
 Every thread will open a database connection, so for n threads, the database system must have at least n+1 connections available.
 Also, the database must be able to actually cope with the level of parallelism to make the number of threads worthwhile - if